bacher09/darkplaces-rcon/darkplaces-rcon-util/README.md

       -e,--encoding ENCODING   Server encoding.
-Major options is `utf8' and `nexuiz' --color COLOR_MODE       Possible values are: `auto', `always' and `never' SERVER                   Server to connect or config section COMMAND                  Command that will be send to server
+Major options is `utf8' and `nexuiz' --color COLOR_MODE       Possible values are: `auto', `always' and `never' SERVER                   Server to connect or config section COMMAND                  Command that will be sent to server

 ## Configuration

 By default config file is located in `~/.drcon/drcon.ini`.
-Here's example config file
+Here's an example of config file

 ```ini
 [DEFAULT]